๐พ Tennis โ Doubles on Clay

 Resilience Practices

-- Pre-match: Shoulder mobility warm-up, arm circles
+- Pre-match: Shoulder mobility warm-up, hip openers for clay slides

-- Post-match: 10-minute shoulder release sequence
+- Post-match: 10-minute shoulder and calf release sequence

 Lower Back Tension Pattern